mujtaba1747/CSES/README.md

 # CSES
 https://cses.fi/ (Code Submission Evaluation System) is an online judge by Antii Laaksonen who authored the book Handbook of Competitve programming which can be found at https://cses.fi/book/book.pdf

-This repo compilation of my solutions for the CSES problemset
+This repo is a compilation of my solutions for the CSES problemset